WebOrigami/docs/src/content/framework/tutorial.md

 You can do this kind of transformation in Graph Origami with a _map_.
 A map is a many-to-many transformation: you give it a set of things (like a real folder, a virtual folder, or the array of people in teamData.yaml).
 You also give the map a function that can perform a one-to-one transformation.
 The map will generate a virtual folder with the same structure as the original set, but with the values transformed.

 **Example:** Above you saw a function called `greet()` that transforms a name like "Alice" into a greeting like "Hello, **Alice**!"
 This is a one-to-one transformation.
-If you have a virtual folder of names, you can perform a many-to-many transformation of that folder to create a new virtual folder of greetings.
-You can do this by defining a virtual folder with a formula:
+If you have a virtual folder of names, you can perform a many-to-many transformation of that folder to create a new virtual folder of greetings:

 ```yaml
 names: